-The spring stacks in your 2006 Cobra clutch will contain 11 individual springs and a flat washer configured as a 5 1⁄2 stack.
+The spring stacks in your Cobra clutch will contain 11 individual springs and flat washer(s) configured as a 5 1⁄2 stack.
 See figure 32.
 This clutch is designed such that it reconfigured by the customer to achieve different clutch engagements 'hits' by changing washer counts and configurations.

 Generally reassemble the springs as you removed them from the engine or as you received them from Cobra.
-This will be either a 3, 4 1⁄2 or, 5 stack.
-If you are unsure call the Cobra Technical Support Group 517 437 9100, and consult the experts.
+If you are unsure call the Cobra Technical Support Group 517 437 9100 #4, and consult the experts.

-CLUTCH ASSEMBLY REFERENCE DRAWING
+CLUTCH CLUTCH ASSEMBLY REFERENCE DRAWING

 REF # PART # DESCRIPTION

 1 CAMU0013 Set of three shoes, springs, bolts, flat washers & nuts

 2 CAMU0010 Set Of three springs, washers, bolts & nuts

 4 HCBS0004 One metric clutch bolt

 Figure 32 Some configuration of clutch spring stack.
 Each 'spring' stack contains multiple springs (Belleville washers) - arranged into three, four, or five 'flying saucers', or turned away against the flat washer(s).
-Shown is the 4 1⁄2 stack..
+Shown is the 4 1⁄2 stack.